-LANL is committed to the successful production of 30 ppy (b) (5) .
-This document captures the high-level planning and integration of activities and resources required to execute the pit production mission at LANL.
-Timely routine assessments of execution metrics will inform future revisions of this document to ensure the planning basis is continuously refined and actionable.
+LANL is committed to the successful production of 30 ppy (0)(3) This document captures the high-level planning and integ ration of activities and resources require ed to execute the pit production mission at LANL.
+Timely routine as sessments of execution metrics will in nform future revisions of this document to ensure the planning basis is continuously refined and actionable.